michael-eva/doli/README.md

 Next:

-- get and display artists in dropdown
-- get form fields up and running
+- Follow / unfollow functionality for artists
+- Link artist in gig guide/gigs to artist
+- Link business in gig guide/gigs to business